The Ultimate Kauai Travel Guide

 You can also camp during the summer months!
 Head to The Napali Coast State Park Site to check out more information on camping and the trails.

 This was our favorite thing we did while we were in Kauai.
-We sailed with Captain Andy’s and could not recommend them more!
 We sailed along the Na Pali coast, followed a school of dolphins, swam in the ocean, ate delicious food, drank unlimited beers and wine, and were in good company the entire time.
-Captain Andy’s did not sponsor this review – we sincerely enjoyed our tour!
+We would highly recommend this boat tour for booking your adventure!
 If you ask them nicely, they might even let you drive the boat.
-If you’re going to book a boat tour, you’ll have to check out Captain Andy’s!
-We booked directly through their site and choose the ‘six-hour picnic sail.

 One of the most protected beaches in the world because there is a reef that runs alongside the entire beach.
 The waters are very calm here which makes it great for snorkeling and other water activities.
 There is plenty of shade too!

-By far our favorite on Kauai, this place is such a stunner.
+By far our favorite beach on Kauai, Tunnels Beach is such a stunner.
 It’s one of the best diving as well as snorkeling spots in the world and is known for its enormous coral reefs and beautiful tropical fish.
-There is limited parking here and you can find some on some of the street turn-outs leading up to the beach.
-Make sure to read all the signs so you don’t park in a restricted area.
+There is limited parking here and you can find some on certain street turn-outs leading up to the beach.
+But, make sure to read all the signs so you don’t park in a restricted area.

 Things to do in Kauai